Pilot (Community): Plot

-Jeff Winger, a lawyer disbarred for having falsified his degree, has enrolled at Greendale Community College as a condition for getting his license back.
+Jeffrey Winger (Joel McHale), a lawyer disbarred for having falsified his degree, has enrolled at Greendale Community College as a condition for getting his license back.
 His plan is to use his friendship with Dr. Ian Duncan, a professor at the college and Jeff's client, to obtain test answers.
-In the cafeteria, Jeff meets the attractive Britta and, in an attempt to get closer to her, convinces her to join his non-existent Spanish study group.
+In the cafeteria, Jeff meets the attractive Britta Perry (Gillian Jacobs) and, in an attempt to get closer to her, convinces her to join his non-existent Spanish study group.
 As the study group convenes, Jeff pretends the other members simply did not show up.
-Britta, however, has invited Abed to join them.
+Britta, however, has invited Abed Nadir (Danny Pudi) to join them.
 Jeff unsuccessfully tries to make him leave and then gets called to the football field by Dr. Duncan, who makes a futile attempt to appeal to Jeff's conscience and eventually agrees to provide the answers.
-Jeff returns to the study group, discovering that Abed has also invited Troy, Shirley, Pierce and Annie.
-Finding Britta smoking outside, he suggests the two study alone, but she persuades him to return.
+Jeff returns to the study group, discovering that Abed has also invited Troy (Donald Glover), Shirley (Yvette Nicole Brown), Pierce (Chevy Chase) and Annie (Alison Brie).
+Finding Britta smoking a cigarette outside, he suggests the two study alone, but she persuades him to return.

 Jeff, eager to get away, deliberately stirs up a fight among the group then leaves once more to get the test answers.
 Dr. Duncan hands him a sealed envelope, but only in return for Jeff's Lexus.
 When Jeff returns, the group is in turmoil, and Britta promises to go out with him if he can restore order.
 He does this through an inspirational speech, but Britta sees through his lies and asks him to leave.
 Jeff then comes clean about everything, adding that since he now has the test answers, he does not need the study group.
 As the group turns against him, he leaves.

 Leaving the building, Jeff finds all the pages in the envelope to be blank.
 He returns to the office of Dr. Duncan, who tells him that he wanted to teach him a lesson, although Jeff gets his car keys back.
 As he is about to leave campus, Jeff runs into Pierce and Troy and shows his ability to make people feel better about themselves through advice and encouragement.
 The others join, and Jeff admits to being a fraud.
 He says that he does not have the test answers, and that he will probably flunk next day's test.
 The group has now taken a liking to him, and they invite him back in.
 The episode ends with a dedication to the recently deceased John Hughes, whose film The Breakfast Club had been repeatedly referenced throughout the episode.